 A barcode rule specifies criteria for assigning attributes to new robotic volumes.
-These attributes are assigned by Media Manager using the following:

-- ◆ The barcode attached to the volume that is read by the robotic library. - ◆ Any rules that are defined.
+These attributes are assigned by Media Manager using the barcode for the volume that is returned by the robotic library and your barcode rules.

 In Media Manager, you choose whether to use barcode rules when you set up the robot inventory update operation.
 The barcode rules that are actually used by Media Manager are the rules that are stored on the volume database host that is the target of the robot inventory update operation.